 Sources: U.S. Bureau of Labor Statistics, Monster.com job postings from September 2012

-Many meat cutters gain experience working at a grocery store, butcher shop or meat processing plant.
+Becoming a meat cutter typically does not require a formal education, and many meat cutters gain experience working at a grocery store, butcher shop, or meat processing plant.
 Hands-on experience is one of the most important factors for a career in meat cutting.
-It typically takes 2 years of on-the-job training to be considered a highly skilled meat cutter.
-Mastery of basic skills - such as shaping simple cuts of meat, bone removal and trimming - is required before a trainee gains the techniques to cut large, wholesale pieces of meat.
-Meat cutters also receive education in safety, inventory control, curing meat and basic business operations.
+It typically takes two years of on-the-job training to be considered a highly skilled meat cutter.
+Mastery of basic skills - such as shaping simple cuts of meat, bone removal, and trimming - is required before a trainee gains the techniques to cut large, wholesale pieces of meat.
+Meat cutters also receive education in safety, inventory control, curing meat, and basic business operations.

-- Stay physically fit.
-Meat cutting can be a physically taxing profession, since meat cutters spend long hours on their feet, carry heavy cuts of meat and work in hot and cold environments.
+Meat cutting can be a physically taxing profession, since meat cutters spend long hours on their feet, carry heavy cuts of meat, and work in hot and cold environments.
 Developing a fitness regimen may help meat cutters build stamina and deal with the physical strains of the job.

 Though securing a job as a meat cutter does not require any formal education, aspiring meat cutters may wish to consider entering a certificate or degree program.
 The U.S. Bureau of Labor Statistics indicated that holding a degree may help applicants enter the meat cutting profession and may be required for advancement within the field.
 Formal education programs can help students gain a better understanding of the industry and the methodology of meat cutting.
 Both certificate and associate's degree programs are offered at community colleges, technical schools, and other institutions.
 Certificate programs may be completed in a year or less; subjects covered include knife care, sanitation, custom meat cutting, pricing, preparation of cuts and chops, meat merchandising, and food safety.
 Associate's degree programs cover many of the same topics, while also covering general education topics, such as composition and history.